-Section of the Act Transactions to which Section or Rule is or may be applicable ---------------------- - - - - - - -Section 3(a) (1) Exemption of Texas Genco Holdings, Inc. and GP LLC Section 5 Registration of New REI Sections 6, 7, 9, 10, 12(b) and 12(c), Financings by New REI and its subsidiary companies and Rules 45 and 46 Sections 9 and 10 Acquisition by New REI of Utility Holding LLC, Texas Genco Holdings, Inc., GP LLC, Texas Genco LP, the T&D Utility and GasCo Acquisition by New REI and Utility Holding LLC of Entex, Inc., Arkla, Inc. and Minnegasco, Inc. Sections 12(a), 12(c) and 12(f), Distribution of Reliant Resources stock and related transactions Rule 46 Sections 6 and 7, or 12(c) and Texas Genco IPO.
-Rule 46 Sections 13(a) and 13(b) Authorization for New REI to provide goods and services to the Utility Subsidiaries, and affiliate service, sales and construction contracts, generally.

-Section 9(a)(2) of the Act makes it unlawful, without approval of the Commission under Section 10, "for any person . . . to acquire, directly or indirectly, any security of any public-utility company, if such person is an affiliate . . . of such company and of any other public utility or holding company, or will by virtue of such acquisition become such an affiliate."(54) As set forth more fully below, the Restructuring complies with all of the applicable provisions of Section 10 of the Act and should therefore be approved by the Commission.
+the Act Transactions to which Section or Rule is or may be applicable -----------Section 3(a) (1) Exemption of Texas Genco Holdings, Inc. and GP LLC Section 5 Registration of New REI Sections 6, 7, 9, 10, 12(b) and 12(c), Financings by New REI and its subsidiary companies and Rules 45 and 46 Sections 9 and 10 Acquisition by New REI of Utility Holding LLC, Texas Genco Holdings, Inc., GP LLC, Texas Genco LP, the T&D Utility and GasCo Acquisition by New REI and Utility Holding LLC of Entex, Inc., Arkĺa, Inc. and Minnegasco, Inc. Sections 12(a), 12(c) and 12(f), Rulè Distribution of Reliant Resources stock and related transactions 46 Sections 6 and 7, or 12(c) and Rule 46 Texas Genco IPO Sections utility or holding company, or will by virtue of such acquisition become such an affiliate."(55) As set forth more fully below, the Restructuring complies with all of the applicable provisions of Section 10 of the Act and should therefore be approved by the Commission.
 Among other things:

+13(a) and 13(b) Authorization for New REI to provide goods and services to the Utility Subsidiaries, and affiliate service, sales and construction contracts, generally.

+Section 9(a)(2) of the Act makes it unlawful, without approval of the Commission under Section 10, "for any person . . . to acquire, directly or indirectly, any security of any public-utility company, if such person is an affiliate . . . of such company and of any other public